 Reluctance to make a divorce official is normal for couples going through a difficult separation, especially when there are children or high-value assets involved.
-However, putting off the inevitable will not help you or your spouse, and it can incite negative legal and personal repercussions.
+However, putting off the inevitable with a long-term separation will not help you or your spouse, and it can incite negative legal and personal repercussions.

 Short-term separations are perfectly reasonable, and they can even help a couple make a decision to reconcile or divorce.
 But many couples undergo long-term separation that lasts for years with no discernible end in sight.
 If you are involved in a situation like this, there can be lasting negative effects to your actions – or rather, inactions.